No Divorce Is Simple, Some Are Just More Complicated Than Others

 Contrary to popular myth, there is no such thing as a simple divorce.
 All these actions are physically, emotionally, and financially complex, at least to some degree.
 Some divorces are more complicated than others, and questions about child custody (or allocation of parental responsibilities), property division, and other issues may often take considerable time and effort to resolve.

-The attorneys at Reich, Jumbeck, Stole & Reeb have decades of combined experience in family law matters.
+The attorneys at Reich, Jumbeck, Stole & Reeb, LLP have decades of combined experience in family law matters.
 Every member of your legal team is committed to finding long-lasting and cost-effective solutions to your family’s legal concerns.
 Our experienced attorneys are ready to meet with you and design a plan of action that protects your legal and financial interests while also promoting the best interest of your children.

 How We Guide You Through Complicated Divorce Proceedings